"A portrait is a picture in which there is just a tiny little something not quite right about the mouth." -- John Singer Sargent

 Kicking Bear, Mato Wanartaka (Lakota, Matȟó Wanáȟtake) (1846-1904), born to Black Fox and Iron Cedar Woman of the Oglala Sioux, was brother to Moses Flying Hawk and first cousin to Crazy Horse (their mothers were sisters).
 With Kicking Bear's marriage to Chief Big Foot's daughter, Woodpecker Woman, Kicking Bear became a band chief of the Minneconjou Sioux and fought for the Lakota Nation during major battles, including the Rosebud and the Battle of Little Bighorn.
 Kicking Bear accompanied Short Bull to Nevada in 1889 to learn about the Ghost Dance from Wovoka, leader of the Ghost Dance movement.
 The Ghost Dance was effectively subdued following the Massacre at Wounded Knee Creek in 1890, and leaders of the movement, including Kicking Bear and Short Bull, were imprisoned at Fort Sheridan, Illinois.
 Kicking Bear and other incarcerated Native men and women were released from prison to join the European tour of Buffalo Bill's Wild West for the season of 1891-92.
 Kicking Bear and Short Bull, among others, were sent back to Fort Sheridan when they insisted on returning home prematurely, sailing from Glasgow on board the Corean March 4, 1892.
 Kicking Bear and Short Bull were the last to be released from Fort Sheridan.
 During the 1891-92 tour, Kicking Bear was widely promoted as the "Fighting Chief of the Ghost Dancers."

 Kicking Bear came to Washington in 1896 on a diplomatic mission.
 Photos and a life mask were taken as a means of preserving the likeness of the American Indian, then widely seen as a vanishing race.
+His life-mask and costume were displayed in the museum.
+(See Krieger, 1928)

-Kicking Bear's life mask provided a "typical" Native American face for use in representing a type.
-And that's how the busts were used on the Dumbarton Bridge.
-In their article on The Que Street Bridge in American Architect, Vol. 108, Oct.
+And it was as a representation of the "typical Indian" that the heads, copied from the life-mask, were used on the Dumbarton Bridge.
+In their article on The Que Street Bridge in American Architect, Vol.108, Oct.
 27, 1915, Glen Brown and his son Bedford Brown, IV say this about the heads:

 The Corbels were started on Indian heads —we were fortunate enough to secure a life mask of Kicking Bear from the National Museum, which gave us a good type of head as a basis for the conventionalized modelling.